 In the spring, I’m using mostly spinnerbaits and chatterbaits to search areas for bass populations.
 But in fall you are much more likely to find a crankbait, specifically a squarebill like the KVD Rattling Squarebill, tied on my rods.

 Bass in the fall will move extremely shallow and begin fishing very heavily on one major source – schools of bait fish.
-More so than any other time of the year, bass will focus almost all of their feeding there.
+More so than any other time of the year, bass will focus almost all of their feeding on smaller fish.
 In fact they might swim across an entire section of lake in a day if the bait school keeps moving.

 A crankbait is a great mimic for most types of bait fish.
 Particularly the larger shad, bluegill, or other baitfish species that may exist in your lake.
 And by late fall, all of the spawn has hatched and begun growing.
 So increasing your size profile is a good idea to match the hatch.